 - About 3-7 tweets are ideal if you’re a business.
 The idea is to stay top of mind, which is why 3-7 tweets are sufficient

-How often should you post on LinkedIn in 2021?
+How often to post on LinkedIn

 LinkedIn is a professional network for salespeople, business folks, and recruiters.
 So, you’ll find users active during work hours.
 Even so, lots of users tend to actively post on LinkedIn even over the weekend.